 While carbon credit markets are geared towards organisations, investors can now participate through Exchange Traded Funds (ETFs) – the most direct method of investing in this growing asset class.

-A fund like KraneShares Global Carbon Strategy ETF (NYSE: KRBN) tracks a popular index like the IHS Markit Global Carbon Index through investing in futures.
+A fund like KraneShares Global Carbon Strategy ETF ($KRBN) tracks a popular index like the IHS Markit Global Carbon Index through investing in futures.

 Australian investors will have to wait a little longer for an ASX-listed carbon credit ETF: VanEck Global Carbon Credits ETF (ASX: XCO2) is expected to list on an undisclosed date this year.
 It’ll track the ICE Global Carbon Futures Index, and will be available on Stake.